 This laboratory experience is meant to compliment the lecture.
 The laboratory exercises examine the transmission of genetic traits in fruit flies, fungi, bacteria and humans.
 DNA is extracted and analyzed by electrophoresis and tools of bioinformatics.
-Laboratory meets for two hours per week.
 Recommended: BIO 306.
 It is suggested that the student take the laboratory portion simultaneously with the lecture portion of the course.
 Offered every spring.
 Prerequisite: BIO 101, 102 or BIO 209, 210.